danielsaidi/RichTextKit/README.md

 ## About RichTextKit

-RichTextKit is a Swift-based library that lets you work with rich text in UIKit, AppKit, and SwiftUI.

-RichTextKit provides multi-platform `RichTextView` and `RichTextEditor` components that let you view and edit rich text.

-RIchTextKit supports changing styles (bold, italic, underline), font, font sizes, colors, alignment, etc. You can also drag and copy in images if you use a data format that allows it.
+RichTextKit lets you edit rich text in UIKit, AppKit, and SwiftUI.
+It has a multi-platform `RichTextView` and a SwiftUI `RichTextEditor` and supports changing style (bold, italic, underline etc.), font, font sizes, colors, text alignment, etc. You can even drag in and paste images if you use a data format that allows it.

 RichTextKit is supported by and released with permission from [Oribi](https://oribi.se/en/) and used in [OribiWriter](https://oribi.se/en/apps/oribi-writer/), which is out on iOS and soon on macOS.

-## Supported Platforms

-RichTextKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.
+Have a look at that app or the demo app in this repo if you want to see RichTextKit in action.